Rural Water Supply / "Hirst" Decision

 Little Spokane Water Bank Draft Approved Mitigation Area

-Spokane County is developing a water bank to address legal water availability in the Little Spokane Watershed (WRIA 55) resulting from the Washington Supreme Court decision in Whatcom County v.
+Spokane County developed a water bank to address legal water availability in the Little Spokane Watershed (WRIA 55) resulting from the Washington Supreme Court decision in Whatcom County v.
 Hirst (Hirst Decision).
 The restriction on the issuance of building permits in WRIA 55, that will rely on a new water use, are a result of the Little Spokane River Instream Flow Rule (WAC 173-555).
 As a result of WAC 173-555, no new uses can be established that impact stream flow in WRIA 55.

 The Spokane County Board of Commissioners is also developing policies to govern the operation of the water bank.
 The polices will be implemented through a county ordinance.
 Policies will include eligibility criteria, mitigation certificate cost, and quantity of water per certificate.
 We will provide additional information as the policies are developed.